Romania Travel Blog (Updated 2024)

 In this region, you’ll find places to visit such as the Merry Cemetery in the village of Sapanta and the stunning Barsana Monastery.

-The real jewel of Maramures lies in its stunningly preserved lifestyle, culture and traditions.
-You will step back into a medieval peasant past.
+The real jewel of Maramures lies in its lifestyle, culture and traditions.
+You can step back into the past.

 In recent years time has marched on.
 You’ll see far fewer traditional homes than when we first arrived.
 Tourism has become a major industry.